uzicodes/uzicodes/README.md

 # 💫 About Me:
 👋 Hi there!
-I’m a Computer Science Engineering student with a strong foundation in computer networking, database management <br>👯Currently, I’m enhancing my leadership skills in the Aspire program and exploring projects in seat rotation and simulation.<br>🌱 Passionate about problem-solving and continuously expanding my technical skills. <br>⚡Excited to collaborate and contribute to impactful projects!<br><br><br> <br><br> <br> <br>
+I’m a Computer Science Engineering student with a strong foundation in computer networking, DBMS, Algorithms <br>👯Currently, I’m enhancing my leadership skills in the Aspire program and exploring projects in seat rotation and simulation.<br>🌱 Passionate about problem-solving and continuously expanding my technical skills. <br>⚡Excited to collaborate and contribute to impactful projects!<br><br><br> <br><br> <br> <br>

 ## 🌐 Socials: